fnplus/footsteps-extension/README.md

-# 👣Footsteps Extension
+# 👣 Footsteps Extension
 A search 🔎engine for community-made 🧑‍🤝‍🧑learning resources for the 21st-century learner.👨‍💻👩‍💻Learn by following the footsteps (resources) of experts or make your own, giving others the right advice/resources to learn.
 This chrome extension let's you track your learning footsteps and also inspire others to follow them.
 This app complements [footsteps-app](https://github.com/fnplus/footsteps-app)

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Ffnplus%2Fproject-footsteps-chrome.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Ffnplus%2Fproject-footsteps-chrome?ref=badge_shield)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d4e157de374b4db4a5277592bd6f4d7e)](https://www.codacy.com/manual/fnplus/footsteps-extension?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=fnplus/footsteps-extension&amp;utm_campaign=Badge_Grade)
 [![CodeFactor](https://www.codefactor.io/repository/github/fnplus/footsteps-extension/badge)](https://www.codefactor.io/repository/github/fnplus/footsteps-extension)

 ## 🤷 About
 We envisioned the project to solve the problems faced by 21st-century learners.
 A modern learner finds a flood of resources from Google Search but doesn't always find the right resources since it's the website with the best SEO (search engine optimisation) that wins.
 There are so many free resources available on the internet made by experts in their field and yet we pay for outdated courses promoted by big companies and universities.